Ideas! Ideas! We need more ideas.

 While our ultimate goal is to generate more customers, the content marketing process is more nuanced depending on the maturity of your content marketing campaign and your business goals.

-An effective content marketing strategy identifies three important phases in a buyer’s journey: Awareness, Consideration, Decision.
+An effective content marketing strategy identifies three important phases in a buyer’s journey: Awareness, Consideration, Decision, and Retention Marketing.
 In simpler terms, top, middle and bottom of funnel content.
 The definitions below should give you a deeper understanding of the three phases:.

 - Top of Funnel (Awareness) – In this phase, the focus is on attracting new customers with relatable, shareable content.
 We do not mention our specific products at this time, but answer any pain points the customer may have.

 - Middle of Funnel (Consideration) – At this point, the buyer is at least slightly familiar with your brand.
 They may follow you on social media or subscribe to your newsletter.
 This is an opportunity to build trust with your target audience and position yourself as a thought leader in your industry.

 - Bottom of Funnel (Decision) – It’s decision making time!
 At this point, the buyer should be ready to take that final step.
 This is the place where you should provide product-specific information as you’ve already learned what the customer is looking for and have earned their trust.

 The most important thing to remember is that the majority of the content you put out must be focused on the top and middle funnels to cultivate trust and credibility with your target audiences.
 In fact, our research indicates that for every one buyer, there are 100 folks looking for answers to questions that trigger a buyer journey.